-You can connect via L2TP, SSTP, OpenVPN, IKEv2 and now even WireGuard, there's 24/7 customer support and a 30-day money-back guarantee.
+You can connect via L2TP, SSTP, OpenVPN, IKEv2 and now even WireGuard protocols, there's 24/7 customer support via email plus live chat and a 30-day money-back guarantee.
 Nothing amazing, but not bad specs, either, and more than adequate for most people.

 - Want to try StrongVPN?
 Check out the website here

 The service does have a few surprises, though, including a SmartDNS system to help unblock streaming services, and support for connecting up to 12 devices simultaneously.
 We're guessing that's more than most people need, but the capacity is there if you can figure out how to use it.